awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 1. For **Connector account password** and **Confirm password**, enter the password for the on\-premises user account\.

 1. For **DNS address**, enter the IP address of at least one DNS server in your on\-premises directory\.
+**Important**
+If you need to update your DNS server IP address after launching your WorkSpaces, follow the procedure in [Update DNS Servers for WorkSpaces](update-dns-server.md) to ensure that your WorkSpaces get properly updated\.

 1. \(Optional\) For **Description**, enter a description for the directory\.